-Safe and effective herbal medicine for hyperthyroidism in cats - chosen by holistic veterinarians and at-home healers.
+Herbal medicine for hyperthyroidism in cats found safe and effective by holistic veterinarians and at-home healers.

 Dear Cat Lover:

 A cat's thyroid regulates her metabolism and controls her bodily functions.
 If she has hyperthyroidism it means one or both of her thyroid glands is producing too much of the hormone thyroxine, or T4.